iamcosmico/QR-Code-Generator-Using-JavaScript/Readme.md

-# EasyQRCodeJS
+# QR Code Generator Using JavaScript

 EasyQRCodeJS is a powerful, cross-browser QR code generation library that uses JavaScript and runs on DOM-based client browsers.
 It can be downloaded directly in the browser.
 It supports Canvas, SVG, and Table drawing methods.
 It provides flexible configurations, including dot style, Logo, background image, color, title, and support for binary (HEX) data mode.
 It is also compatible with Angular, Vue.js, React, Next.js, and Svelte frameworks.

-EasyQRCodeJS 是使用 JavaScript 的一个强大的、跨浏览器的二维码生成库。运行在基于 DOM 的客户端浏览器，并能够在浏览器中进行下载。它支持Canvas、SVG和Table绘图方法。提供灵活的配置，包括点样式、Logo、背景图片、彩色，标题和二进制（十六进制）数据模式支持。它还能与Angular、Vue.js、React、Next.js和Svelte框架兼容。

 ## Table of contents